Hunts Point Avenue station

 The Hunts Point Avenue station is an express station on the IRT Pelham Line of the New York City Subway, served by the 6 train at all times and the <6> train on weekdays in the peak direction.
-It is located at Hunts Point Avenue and Southern Boulevard in the Longwood neighborhood in the Bronx.
+It is located at Hunts Point Avenue and Southern Boulevard in the Longwood and Hunts Point neighborhoods of the Bronx.

 This station opened in 1919 as part of the Interborough Rapid Transit Company (IRT)'s Pelham Line.
 The line was constructed as part of an agreement between New York City and two private transit operators to expand transit service across the city known as the Dual Contracts.
 The station exclusively served local trains until 1946, when rush-hour express service began.
 The Hunts Point Avenue station was renovated to become compliant with the Americans with Disabilities Act of 1990 in 2014.

 History

 Background

 In 1913, New York City, the Brooklyn Rapid Transit Company, and the Interborough Rapid Transit Company (IRT) reached an agreement, known as the Dual Contracts, to dramatically expand subway service across the City.
 The portion of the agreement between New York City and the IRT was known as Contract 3.
 As part of this contract, the IRT agreed to construct a branch of the original subway, which opened in 1904, north along Lexington Avenue with branches along Jerome Avenue and a three-track branch running northeast via 138th Street, Southern Boulevard and Westchester Avenue to Pelham Bay Park.

 The construction of the Lexington Avenue Line, in conjunction with the construction of the Broadway–Seventh Avenue Line would change the operations of the IRT system.
 Instead of having trains go via Broadway, turning onto 42nd Street, before finally turning onto Park Avenue, there would be two trunk lines connected by the 42nd Street Shuttle.
 The system would be changed from looking like a "Z" system on a map to an "H" system.
 One trunk would run via the new Lexington Avenue Line down Park Avenue, and the other trunk would run via the new Seventh Avenue Line up Broadway.